-As indicated in Section 4, there is a large body of regulatory guidance documents that provide detailed input into every aspect of the process of planning and building a numerical groundwater model.
-As summarized in Section 4.3, there is significant consistency in what is considered best practice in numerical modelling across regulatory jurisdictions in various parts of the world, as well as across models built for different purposes (contaminated site management, water resource management or environmental impact assessment).
+As indicated in Section 4.2, there is a large body of regulatory guidance documents that provide detailed input into every aspect of the process of planning and building a numerical groundwater model.
+There is significant consistency in what is considered best practice in numerical modelling across regulatory jurisdictions in various parts of the world, as well as across models built for different purposes (contaminated site management, water resource management or environmental impact assessment).

-It is not the purpose of this document to act as a primer on how to construct a numerical groundwater model, and accordingly the excellent guidance available elsewhere is only summarized here to provide context to the modelling process.
+It is not the purpose of this document to act as a primer on how to construct a numerical groundwater model.
+Information provided in this section is intended to provide Best Management Practices when Numerical Modelling Approaches are used to support contaminant management strategies.